 - 1. This Discharger shall not cause or contribute to a violation of any applicable water quality standard for receiving water adopted by the Water Board or the State Water Board as required by the CWA and regulations adopted thereunder.
 If more stringent applicable water quality standards are promulgated or approved pursuant to section 303 of the federal Clean Water Act or amendments thereto, the Water Board may revise and modify this Order in accordance with such more stringent standards. - 2.
 The following receiving water limitations are based on water quality objectives contained in the Basin Plan which apply to all surface waters (including wetlands) within the Lahontan Region and are a required part of this Order.
 The discharge shall not cause or contribute to the following in Fish Springs Creek: - a.
 Ammonia: The neutral, unionized ammonia species (NH3) is highly toxic to freshwater fish.
-The fraction of toxic NH3 to total ammonia species (NH4 + NH3) is a function of temperature and pH.

-Ammonia concentrations shall not exceed the values listed for the corresponding conditions in Attachment G, Table G-1G-2.
-For temperature and pH values not explicitly in these tables, the most conservative value neighboring the actual value may be used or criteria can be calculated from numerical formulas available on page 3-4 of the Basin Plan.

-- Bacteria, Coliform: Waters shall not contain concentrations of coliform organisms attributable to anthropogenic sources, including human and livestock wastes.
+The fraction of toxic NH3 to total ammonia species (NH4 + NH3) is a function of temperature and pH. - Ammonia concentrations shall not exceed the values listed for the corresponding conditions in Attachment G, Table G-1G-2.
+For temperature and pH values not explicitly in these tables, the most conservative value neighboring the actual value may be used or criteria can be calculated from numerical formulas available on page 3-4 of the Basin Plan. - b.
+Bacteria, Coliform: Waters shall not contain concentrations of coliform organisms attributable to anthropogenic sources, including human and livestock wastes.
 The fecal coliform concentration during any 30-day period shall not exceed a log mean of 20/100 ml, nor shall more than 10 percent of all samples collected during any 30-day period exceed 40/100 ml. - c.
-Biostimulatory Substances: Waters shall not contain biostimulatory substances in concentrations that promote aquatic growths to the extent that such growths cause nuisance or adversely affect the water for beneficial uses.
+Biostimulatory Substances: Waters shall not contain biostimulatory substances in concentrations that promote aquatic growths to the extent that such growths cause nuisance or adversely affect the water for beneficial uses. - d.
+Chemical Constituents: Waters shall not contain concentrations of chemical constituents in amounts that adversely affect the water for beneficial uses. - i.
+The receiving waters have been designated as municipal and domestic supply (MUN) and shall not contain concentrations of chemical constituents in excess of the maximum contaminant level (MCL) or secondary maximum contaminant level (SMCL) established for drinking water and specified in Title 22 of the California Code of Regulations Table 64431-A (MCLs for Inorganic Chemicals), Table 64444-A (MCLs for Organic Chemicals), Table 64449-A (Secondary MCLs, Consumer Acceptance Limits), and Table 64449-B (Secondary MCLs, Ranges).